John Boehner backs marijuana decriminalization, joins board of cannabis company

 Breaking News Emails

-Former House Speaker John Boehner, who reportedly once told a constituent that he was "unalterably opposed to the legalization of marijuana," announced Wednesday that he is joining the board of a cannabis producer.
+John Boehner, the former speaker of the House who reportedly once told a constituent that he was "unalterably opposed to the legalization of marijuana," announced Wednesday that he is joining the board of a cannabis producer.

 "I'm joining the board of #AcreageHoldings because my thinking on cannabis has evolved," the Ohio Republican said in a tweet.
 "I'm convinced de-scheduling the drug is needed so we can do research, help our veterans, and reverse the opioid epidemic ravaging our communities."